thngz/Jupiter-downloader/README.md

 ## Installation
 1. git clone https://github.com/GeorgK1/Jupiter-downloader.git
-2. Open the cloned folder
+2. Open the cloned folder in terminal
-3. pip install requirements.txt
+3. inside terminal, write pip install requirements.txt
-4. python main.py
+4. after you can open the program by writing python main.py to the terminal
 5. Enjoy

 ## Roadmap